 Just like the technical guidelines, there are some user experience-related guidelines too.
 The video content should always be more than the in-stream video ad content.
 Ads can autoplay only when 50% or more of the ad unit is in the viewport.
 The viewport should have no more than one video ad being played at a time.

-There are some more guidelines that apply to non-in-stream video ads (in-banner video ads, native video ads, interstitial video ads, rewarded video ads, and app open video ads, etc).
+There are some more guidelines that apply to non-in-stream video ads (in-banner video ads, native video ads, interstitial video ads, rewarded video ads, app open video ads, etc.).
 Stick to these guidelines to avoid breaking policies:

 - Label your ads so that users can identify them.

 - Apart from interstitial and rewarded video ads, all the auto-playing video ads should be muted by default.
 In the case of mobile phones, the volume of the interstitial ads can be the same as the device’s volume levels.

 - Unless the user has interacted, non-in-stream ads should start playing only when 50% of them are visible, and they should stop playing as soon as the visibility falls below 50%.